Philippine Government: How Safe Is Your Data

 While these measures – alongside other security software – will lessen cyber threats, the risk can never be completely eliminated.

 The good news is – with highly skilled cybersecurity professionals – this issue can be eventually mitigated and prevented.
-With good IT professionals fighting back against hackers and intruders, people can find solace that their data and information is in the hands of experts.
+With good IT professionals fighting back against hackers and intruders, people can find solace in that their data and information are in the hands of experts.

 Secure: Locking the Doors